 In that sense, no one does it quite as shamanistically correct as old Andrzej Zulawski --Jodorowsky is too vulgar, Emir Kusturica too whimsical, Lynch too straight, and Gilliam too bent.
 None are the types to take "fucking flybanes" at their science lab and pitch a doctoral thesis to their advisor and future father-in law while rolling around on the floor in the hospital chapel.
 In other words, to offer fusion of the dramatic, forward-thinking, mystical, druggy, and socio-political all without whimsy, vulgarity, raunchy, weird-for-weird's sake-ism, or any semblance of humor... or drama...
 Because Poles, like their Russian neighbors, just don't give a fuck.
 They sidestep altogether the things that trip up America--for all its talk of freedom--in unhackable tendrils of churchy censorship and narrative, in morasses of need to explain things to the rubes in the cheap seats.
 These students don't need to worry about narcs or rubes, due to the joys of the socialist education system.
 If they find some shrooms in the ancient pocket of the exhumed shaman, they're going to eat them.
 And wait for the shaman floating in the tub to make the first move.
 And they're going to hide that they did them from even us, so you have to know what the signs are, cuz they don't want to share.
 And the signs are indistinguishable from 'everyday' Warsaw life in the 1990s. (more)

 Like Godard whom he clearly (and rightly) emulates, Zulawski throws you a new film language and expects you to hang on while he pulls you around by motorboat, and like Godard your enjoyment must depend on your ability to associate certain quotes, movements, and gestures with other films.
-When you see the bank robbers in their Disney masks knocking off a bank in the opening sequence you might think of Kathryn Bigelow's Point Break (1991), but when you see them horsing through an impromptu number on their getaway route, they're like a dozen Harpo Marxes on a cocaine bender, or the Groucho-guerrillas in the films of Emir Kusturica.
-The bourgeoisie endure endless abuse without ever losing their nonchalance ala Bunuel.
-But these names just locate the onscreen insanity in some kind of loose contextual framework, because otherwise, goddamn it, this stuff is so fucked-up in its mad play on words-on-action genre and bourgeoisie art film expectation subversions that it can be hard to know where to set your bearings...
-I mean, unless you are first "experienced" or have spent time in a lunatic theater company, or seen a lot of Bergman movies about lunatic theater companies, or are on meds, a lot of meds.
+When you see the bank robbers in their Disney masks knocking off a bank in the opening sequence you might think of Kathryn Bigelow's Point Break (1991); when they're horsing through an impromptu number on their getaway route, you might think of the Marxes on a cocaine bender or Emir Kusturica's frothy gypsies; the way the bourgeoisie endure endless abuse without ever losing their nonchalance evokes Bunuel -- but these names just locate the onscreen insanity in some kind of loose contextual framework.
+It doesn't help.
+This stuff is so fucked-up in its mad play on words-on-action genre and bourgeoisie art film expectation subversions that it can be hard to know where to set your bearings, but isn't that just Kubrick?
+It's a madness that can be hard to 'sink into' unless you are first "experienced" or have spent time in a lunatic theater company, or seen a lot of Bergman movies about lunatic theater companies, or are on meds, a lot of meds.

-Queen of Disks (2007), when a viking woman stuck a knife to my throat as I was drinking coffee and I missed a chance to do a spit take; my innate decency and worry about spilling coffee on my ratty jeans stopped me from doing one and/or dropping the coffee cup, just letting go.
+Queen of Disks (2007)--when a Viking woman stuck a knife to my throat as I was drinking coffee and I missed a chance to do a spit-take; my innate decency and worry about spilling coffee on my ratty jeans stopped me from doing one and/or dropping the coffee cup, just letting go.
 You know how impossible those things can be to do intentionally?
-Like when someone pays you to pee in your pants, and you just can't do it, no matter how hard you try?
-These guys in this film?
-They don't have that problem; they crowd surf into total candy-coated confusion; they roll around on tables laden with food and the waiters don't bat an eyelash.
-They spazz out and sing at the top of their lungs while being chased by cops in riot gear and it would all just be posturing if Zulawski didn't capture a realistic sense of Parisian hustle and bustle like he's a freakin' Oscar-hungry auteur riche. (cont)
+Like when someone pays you to pee in your pants, and you just can't do it, no matter how hard you try, even though the money is good?
+The actors in this film don't have that problem --they crowd surf into total candy-coated confusion, they roll around on tables laden with food and the waiters don't bat an eyelash.
+They spazz out and sing at the top of their lungs while being chased by cops in riot gear, and then the riot cops forget where they parked.
+And it would all just be posturing if Zulawski didn't capture a realistic sense of Parisian hustle and bustle like he's a freakin' Oscar-hungry auteur riche. (cont)

 See also the excellent entry on Andrzej on Breakfast in the Ruins: